openstack/trove/doc/source/user/set-up-clustering.rst

 #. **Display cluster information**

-   Display information about a cluster by using the :command:`trove cluster-show` command.
+   Display information about a cluster by using the :command:`openstack database cluster show` command.
 Pass in the ID of the cluster.

    The cluster ID displays when you first create a cluster.
-(If you need to find it later on, use the :command:`trove cluster-list` command to list the names and IDs of all the clusters in your system.)
+(If you need to find it later on, use the :command:`openstack database cluster list` command to list the names and IDs of all the clusters in your system.)

    .. code-block:: console

-      $ trove cluster-show CLUSTER_ID
+      $ openstack database cluster show CLUSTER_ID
        +-------------------+--------------------------------------+
        | Property          | Value                                |
        +-------------------+--------------------------------------+